 Feeding our felines raw is often overlooked.
 When we talk about feeding raw to our pets, most think about feeding our canine friends.
-Well it’s really about feeding a species appropriate diet to all animals.
+In fact, it’s really about feeding a species-appropriate diet to all animals.
 Our feline companions are obligate carnivores.
-So what does this mean?
-People refer to as cats as being obligate carnivores to put more emphasis on the fact there is little difference between them and any other meat eating predator.
+What does this mean?
+People refer to cats as being obligate carnivores to put more emphasis on the fact there is little difference between them and any other meat eating predator.
 They need to eat meat to thrive.

 Let’s talk about how to introduce raw.
-I hear you, your cat is fussy, they will only eat fishy food in jelly, chicken based food in gravy etc. Yes I feel your pain.
+I hear you, your cat is fussy, they will only eat fishy food in jelly, chicken based food in gravy etc. Yes, I feel your pain.
 Kittens are easier to change onto a raw diet because they are more open to trying new things.
-Most cats become very suspicious of any diet changes after the age of ’16 weeksish’.
-This means if you haven’t introduced it by then, it could possibly take longer and a lot more patience, but it will be worth it.
+Most cats become very suspicious of any diet changes after the age of around 16 weeks.
+This means if you haven’t introduced it by then, it could take longer and require a lot more patience but it will be worth it.

-Getting a smooth transition.
-I would highly recommend first of all having a look at what you feed.
-If it’s a low meat content food with various carbohydrates, various sugars and salt or worse it has illegible ingredients, the most important piece of advice I can give you would be move onto a high meat content wet food like ‘natures menu wet cat pouches’ (other brands are available).
-Introducing this into their biscuits/wet food or along side them.
+First of all, I would highly recommend having a look at what you feed.
+If it’s a low meat content food with various carbohydrates, various sugars and salt, or worse it has illegible ingredients, the most important piece of advice I can give you would be move onto a high meat content wet food like Natures Menu Wet Cat Food Pouches (other brands are available).
+Introduce this into their biscuits/wet food or alongside them.
 Start slowly.
-If they are asking for more that’s fab news.
-So you have now exclusively moved to a grain free, high meat content wet food for a couple of weeks.
-If not please be patient.
-Please bare in mind if I offered most children and/or most adults a fast food takeaway dinner or a chicken breast salad dinner which one would they choose?
-Once you have done the hard work please don’t slip back and offer them a Mc Donald’s type meal.
+If they are asking for more, that’s fab news.

-1. Try feeding at room temperature or above, this doesn’t mean putting it in the microwave, but simply add it into a bowl, that is sat in a bowl with warm/hot water.
-This would replicate say a mouse’s’ body temperature.
-I would also say the majority of cats wouldn’t want to eat their food straight out of the fridge and would prefer room temperature or higher.
+1. Try feeding at room temperature or above.
+This doesn’t mean put it in the microwave but simply add it into a bowl and put the bowl in some warm/hot water.
+This would replicate a mouse’s body temperature for example.
+I’d predict the majority of cats wouldn’t want to eat their food straight out of the fridge and would prefer room temperature or higher.

-2. Mixing a little bit of raw food into the wet food, gradually increasing over time the amount you’re adding.
+2. Mix a little bit of raw food into the wet food, gradually increasing the amount you’re adding in over time.

-3. There is always the bribe technique… I would say only use this as a last resort.
-So you could add their favourite things on top of the raw i.e cat nip or some flakes of tuna etc.
+3. There’s always the bribe technique but I’d only recommend this as a last resort.
+You could add their favourite things on top of the raw i.e catnip or some flakes of tuna etc.

-4. Two bowl technique, this is placing a bowl of their wet food next to a small piece of ‘premade’ raw in another bowl.
+4. The two bowl technique – this means placing a bowl of their wet food next to a small piece of ‘pre-made’ raw in another bowl.
 Keep this up at every meal until they show signs of being interested.
 Slowly increase the raw and decrease the wet.
 This can take anything up to 3 months depending on how suspicious they are.